erc30/bulk-token-transfer/README.md

 ### Web3.py (Python)

-- The Python command send the relevant amounts of tokens which correspond to each of the addresses in the spreadsheet; signing the transactions using the user's private key (which is read from a `conf.ini` file).
+- The Python command send the relevant amounts of tokens which correspond to each of the addresses in the spreadsheet; signing the transactions using the user's private key (which is read from a `config.ini` file).
 This method does not suffer from Javascript event loops.
 Instead it simultaneously sends transactions (up to a certain number i.e. a batch of 100 transfers) and then takes advantage of web3.py's `wait_for_transaction_receipt` which will confirm that batch of 100 before moving on to the next hundred.

 ### Reporting